-The most common is expecting your new wrought iron pan to 'not stick' like a synthetic coated non-stick pan.
-Building seasoning does take time, wrought iron pans get better with age and use (though our new Quenched finish has helped shortcut the initial seasoning steps).
+If you're new to cooking with iron, it's common to expect your new pan to be slippery 'non stick' like a synthetic coated non-stick pan.
+Building seasoning can take time and there are a few tips and tricks for achieving a low stick surface.
+Wrought iron pans get better with age and use (though our new Quenched finish has helped shortcut the initial seasoning steps).
 Our pans aren't cast iron, they are wrought iron, made from an iron sheet.
-Subsequently, they won't need as much heat like cast iron and it's quite likely if you're treating them the same in terms of heat settings, your wrought iron pan will be too hot on the same setting as your cast iron.
+They're super conductive and don't require as much heat as cast iron.
 The key to non-stick in iron pans is good fat and heat management.
 Medium is the new high with wrought iron pans.
-Though our pans can handle the heat, if you need a searing steak or crispy skin, once your pan is warm, turn up the heat to achieve your desired finish.
+But don't worry, our pans can handle the heat so if you need a searing steak or crispy skin, once your pan is warm, turn up the heat to achieve your desired finish.

 Ensure your pan is clean and the surface is smooth before every cool, build-up on your cooking surface ie feels rough, is likely to be carbon (baked-on food and fat), this will act like velcro.
 If your cooking surface is usually smooth, and food is still sticking more than you like, it will only be a matter of managing your heat and fat.
 Less heat is required for wrought iron as it is a superior conductor of heat to cast iron.